Constant Disruption

 The first listed reading we have this week is by Marshall Breeding.
 Astute observers will note Breeding is one of the first cited authors in the two additional readings we have this week.
 We will read more from Breeding later, but I bring him up now because he oversees a website titled Library Technology Guides.
 If you would like to keep abreast of the recent news on the electronic resource industry, Breeding's website should be at the top of your list.

 Breeding's What is ERM? article is a good one to start the week.
-He provides an outline of the various components of electronic resources, and he provides some historical context for those components.
+He provides an outline of the components of electronic resources, and he provides some historical context for those components.

 The Focus on Academic Libraries is Misleading